nemeros/angularObs/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.1.

+## Content

+Skeleton of angualr 5 app with angular bootstrap MD.

+Integration of scss, change the /scss/_custom.scss for global configuration.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.